-CHAIRMAN, HOUSE FOREIGN AFFAIRS SUBCOMMITTEE ON MIDDLE EAST AND SOUTH ASIA
+CHAIRMAN, HOUSE FOREIGN AFFAIRS SUBCOMMITTEE ON MIDDLE EAST AND NORTH AFRICA

 Serving on the House Foreign Affairs Committee, Rep. Ros-Lehtinen has become a leader in crafting U.S. foreign policy.
 Prior to becoming the Committee’s Chairman, she served as Chair of the Subcommittee on the Middle East and Central Asia, the Subcommittee on International Operations and Human Rights, the Subcommittee on International Economic Policy and Trade, the Subcommittee on Africa, and as Vice-Chair of the Subcommittee on the Western Hemisphere.
 Having reached her term limit as Committee Chairman, she has resumed her position as Subcommittee Chairman on the Middle East and Central Asia.